wp-plugins/jm-instagram-feed-widget/readme.txt

 6. Copy past these credentials in the widget settings to get your latest pics in WordPress
 7. Enjoy ^^

-Don't have time for this?
-Use the generator in option page ^^

 == Changelog ==

 = 1.0 =